General Information

 - A Create Instance modal appears.

-- Choose an instance type — currently only OpenClaw is available (NanoBot and ComfyUI are coming soon).
+- Choose an instance type — currently only OpenClaw is available.

 - Choose the disk source: